 Listen To This Article - Click Play

-Update: National Enquirer Live! is no longer open, and the location is now Beyond the Lens, which explores the best of pop culture with interactive games, photo ops and exhibits.
+Update: National Enquirer Live! has since changed its name to Beyond the Lens, which explores the best of pop culture with interactive games, photo ops and exhibits.

 About National Enquirer Live in Pigeon Forge